 Particle-in-cell (PIC) and fluid methods have been the primary simulation techniques applied to model gas discharges.\cite{boeuf1991pseudospark,lieberman2005principles} Fluid approaches evolve the mean properties of a particle species and can therefore handle situations involving many particles and mean free paths that are small compared with the system size.
 However, the fluid approaches assume Maxwellian particle velocity distributions, while discharges often have non-Maxwellian distributions.\cite{boeuf1991pseudospark}

 PIC methods evolve the distribution function $f(x, v, t)$ in time via the method of characteristics and, therefore, can simulate arbitrary distribution functions.\cite{birdsall1991particle} Collisions can be included in PIC using the PIC Monte-Carlo Collisions framework (PIC-MCC).\cite{birdsall1991particle,bird1994molecular,nanbu2000probability} PIC-MCC will be discussed further in \S\ref{sec:collisions}.
 PIC-MCC requires that the smallest mean free path be resolved by the grid cell size $\Delta x$.
 Further, in PIC, the timestep $\Delta t$ is limited according to $\Delta t \lesssim \Delta x/v_{\rm max}$, where $v_{max}$ is the maximum particle speed.
 In gas discharge simulations, the large mass difference between the ions and the electrons results in ion timescales much greater than the timestep imposed by the maximum electron speed.
 This makes PIC-MCC simulations computationally slow.
-Because PIC-MCC is slow, hybrid methods combining PIC and fluid approaches (e.g., with fluid electrons but PIC ions) have also been applied to discharge,\cite{boeuf1991pseudospark} but they fail to capture the full velocity distribution as PIC does.
+Because PIC-MCC is slow, variations of PIC simulation have been applied to discharge.
+One approach is treating the ions as immobile to eliminate the timescale mismatch,\cite{bagheri2018comparison,sun2018simulation} but this technique fails when ion motion becomes relevant as is the case for Townsend discharge.
+Another technique is electron sub-cycling, in which the timestep for the electron is smaller than that of the ion,\cite{adam1982electron} but this technique yields at most a factor of two speed-up.
+Hybrid methods combine PIC and fluid approaches (e.g., with fluid electrons but PIC ions),\cite{boeuf1991pseudospark} but they fail to capture the full velocity distribution as PIC does.